SkyN9ne/offendium/README.md

 >
 > Validates a found discord token and then sends it to your discord webhook
 >
-> Sends all files to your discord webhook in beautiful embeds and a structured zip file
+> Sends all files to your discord webhook in beautiful embeds and a structured .zip file
 >
 > Automatic obfuscation when building (webhook won't be traceable & reverseable at all)